 - Controls designed to minimize third party risks, including security and access control capabilities of application and content providers who store and maintain firm data in the cloud

 - Tuning of existing supervisory policies to ensure that areas of identified cybersecurity risk are incorporated into Written Supervisory Procedures (WSPs) and actively inspected

 - Inclusion in vendor controls procedures and documentation for onboarding, ongoing monitoring, off-boarding, and handling of non-public client information

 - On-going cybersecurity training for employees, third parties, and consultants

 The SEC has stated that implementing these requirements should be part of the firm’s fiduciary duty to apply practices that are in the best interest of their clients.
 Firms should take steps to minimize cybersecurity risks that could lead to significant business disruptions and harm to investors.

 In addition to our portfolio of capture, archiving, and supervisory solutions, Smarsh has extended its cybersecurity portfolio with the additions of Entreda and Privva to add device and network protection and ensure potential exposures are identified prior to hitting long-term systems of record.

-Entreda Unify subscriptions include a cybersecurity policy generator that makes it easy for firms to build and manage their cybersecurity policy based on NIST 800-53 guidelines.
-Additionally, generating the policy through Entreda Unify ensures that the policy of record matches implementation.
+Smarsh Cyber Compliance (Entreda) subscriptions include a cybersecurity policy generator that makes it easy for firms to build and manage their cybersecurity policy based on NIST 800-53 guidelines.
+Additionally, generating the policy through Smarsh Cyber Compliance (Entreda) ensures that the policy of record matches implementation.

 You can learn more about expected regulatory changes of 2022 here.